aklos/slogidex/README.md

 ### Security

 Since this is primarily a web app, there is a Rust client that subscribes to a protocol for running scripts locally.
-Each script is encrypted with the user's signature (PGP, SHA256?).
+Each script is encrypted with the user's signature (PGP, SHA256?) and stored in the database.
+The Rust client creates a local HTTP server for receiving script code and executing it.

-For remote execution, each organization/user is provisioned a sandboxed server with encryption.
-The user sets environment variables and has network access to remote servers.
+For remote execution, users may provide a custom URL for the Rust client HTTP server.

 ## Setup